twsnmp/twsnmpfk/docs/index.md

 ### Polling editing

-Polling edit can be displayed from the button by selecting a polling list on the polling list.
+Polling edit can be displayed by clicking the button on the polling list.
+The AI Assist feature is available when adding or editing a polling monitor.

 ![](./images/en/2023-12-03_09-28-18.png)